ceph/cbt/README.md

 CBT now lets the user decide which monitoring programs to run, through a monitoring plugin API.
 Currently the 3 supported monitoring plugins are:

-o collectl: runs the collectl utility to collect basic Linux perf stats such as disk o blktrace: runs the blktrace utility on the OSD devices o perf: runs the perf utility to measure code hotspots, etc.
+- collectl: runs the collectl utility to collect basic Linux perf stats such as disk
+- blktrace: runs the blktrace utility on the OSD devices
+- perf: runs the perf utility to measure code hotspots, etc.

 A CSV (comma-separated) list of these monitoring tools can be specified in YAML at different predefined stages of a test.
 Currently the stages defined *per benchmark* are:

-o run_monitoring_list: while the workload is being applied o scrub_monitoring_list: while scrubbing is occurring at Ceph startup o pool_monitoring_list: while pool is being created
+- run_monitoring_list: while the workload is being applied
+- scrub_monitoring_list: while scrubbing is occurring at Ceph startup
+- pool_monitoring_list: while pool is being created

 and in the cluster section of the YAML file these stages can be defined:

-o cluster_build_monitoring_list: while cluster (i.e. OSDs) is being assembled o health_check_monitoring_list: after cluster has been built but before it is ready o idle_monitoring_list: before pool is created
+- cluster_build_monitoring_list: while cluster (i.e. OSDs) is being assembled
+- health_check_monitoring_list: after cluster has been built but before it is ready
+- idle_monitoring_list: before pool is created

 For example, these lines could be used in a YAML benchmark section: